naninovel/docs/docs/guide/custom-commands.md

 ## Adding Custom Command

-To add your own custom script command, create a new C# class derived from `Command` and implement `ExecuteAsync` abstract method.
+To add your own custom script command, create a new C# class derived from `Command` and implement `Execute` abstract method.
 The created class will automatically be picked up by the engine and you'll be able to invoke the command from the naninovel scripts by either the class name or an alias (if assigned).
 To assign an alias to the naninovel command, apply `CommandAlias` attribute to the class.

 Below is an example of a custom command, that can be invoked from naninovel scripts as `@HelloWorld` or `@hello` to print "Hello World!" to the console and can also take an optional `name` parameter (eg, `@hello name:Felix`) to greet the provided name instead of the world.